pandas-dev/pandas/doc/source/contributing.rst

 is executed during the doc build, and so code examples using optional dependencies will generate errors.
 Run ``pd.show_versions()`` to get an overview of the installed version of all dependencies.
+`nbconvert <https://nbconvert.readthedocs.io/en/latest/>`_ and `nbformat <http://nbformat.readthedocs.io/en/latest/>`_ are required to build the Jupyter notebooks included in the documentation.

 .. warning::